-1. Choose a convenient location for mounting the inflation valves (fig. 20).
-Popular locations for the inflation valve are: a.
-The wheel well flanges Option 1: •••• b.
-The license Option 2: • • • plate recess in bumper c.
-Under the gas . . . . . . . . . . . fig. 20 cap access door d.
-Through the license plate
+- 1. Choose a convenient location for mounting the inflation valves.
+Popular locations for the inflation valve are:

+- a.
+The wheel well flanges.

+- b.
+License plate recess in bumper.

+- c.
+Under the gas cap access door.

+- d.
+Through license plate itself.

-Whatever the chosen location, make sure there is enough clearance around the inflation valves for an air chuck.
+What ever the chosen location is, make sure there is enough clearance around the inflation valves for an air chuck.

-- 2. Drill 5/16" holes to install the inflation valves. - 3.
-Cut the air line assembly in two equal lengths.
+- 2. Drill a 5/16" hole to install the inflation valves. - 3.
+Cut the air line assembly (AA) in two equal lengths.